apietrelli/myVCF/docs/setup.rst

 Let's define which are the mandatory fields that a VCF must contains for myVCF tool

-- Since myVCF is a tool fro browse and visualize mutations genotyped with NGS technology, the VCF file **must** contain at least 1 genotyped sample
+- Since myVCF is a tool for browse and visualize mutations genotyped with NGS technology, the VCF file **must** contain at least 1 genotyped sample
 See example below:

 .. code-block:: shell